-- The recoverability of exploration and evaluation expenditures incurred. - Estimate of fair values on acquisitions including contingent consideration (if any). - The fair value of equity and debt components of convertible debenture. - The fair value of equity on debt settlements. - The fair value of stock options and warrants issued in conjunction with the issuance of the
+- The recoverability of exploration and evaluation expenditures incurred. - Estimate of fair values on acquisitions including contingent consideration (if any). - The fair value of equity and debt components of convertible debenture.

-Company's common shares and the fair value of stock options and warrants using the Black Scholes option pricing model;
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2022 and 2021

-- The recoverability of deferred tax assets and liabilities. - Property, plant and equipment and useful lives and related depreciation and amortization.
+- The fair value of equity on debt settlements. - The fair value of stock options and warrants issued in conjunction with the issuance of the Company's common shares and the fair value of stock options and warrants using the Black Scholes option pricing model. - The recoverability of deferred tax assets. - Property, plant and equipment and useful lives and related depreciation and amortization.